 If you are confused about what tattoo to get, what style, and the placement of it, then they offer In-Person Consultation as well.
 Traditional Japanese and Traditional American seems to be their forte but it doesn’t mean they are in any way limited to these.
 The staff and artists are professional, accommodating, and dedicated to the craft.
-They are an experienced bunch who will make your tattoo getting experience as smooth as possible and give you the tattoo you want.
-They offer Spray Tanning services.
+They are an experienced bunch who will make your tattoo-getting experience as smooth as possible and give you the tattoo you want.
+They offer Spray Tanning services as well.
 If you already have a tattoo, which requires a touch up then they offer this too.
 They are located at 1931 Belgrade Ave, Charleston, SC.

 3. Upper Hand Tattoo Studio

 They started in 2016, giving them an experience of over 7 years.
 They are a group of five highly talented artists dedicated to giving you the best quality out there.
 People who get tattooed there can’t recommend them enough and goes so far as to say, “exceeded all my tattoo expectations”.
 This tattoo parlor pays homage to the rich history of tattooing with a more traditional feel and casual atmosphere.

 If you want a good experience as well as a tattoo that is more traditional in approach and feel then this is a great place to check out.
 They are friendly, and polite, and would give you honest feedback about the tattoo, its placement, etc. They do accept walk-ins all days but particularly on Saturday, they accept only walk-ins.
 One thing to keep in mind is they take only cash.